aditya-190/Auto-Git-Tracker/README.md

  - Python

 ## 📜 Description:
 This is my personal Git Tracker.
 This was made as i try to make all the changes and then commit and push in one go which makes it harder to revert back as a lot of changes are done and some are necessary too.
-This makes debugging as well as time consuming.
+This makes debugging complex as well as time consuming.

 The idea is to commit every 15 minutes and check for modified or Added files and commit as per:
 - Modified: file_name